 When you’re considering a squeeze play, you always need to keep the size of your stack in mind.
 You don’t want to make a raise that will commit you to the pot when you don’t have a hand you’re comfortable going all the way with.

 Additionally, your squeeze plays need to be big enough to make your opponents fold, especially when you’re out of position (in the big blind, for example).
-So, especially in tournaments, if you have a stack size that is slightly awkward, i.e., around 20 big blind, there is no need to get fancy.
+So, especially in tournaments, if you have a stack size that is slightly awkward, i.e., around 20 big blinds, there is no need to get fancy.
 Your best bet here is to move all in if you’re going for the squeeze.

 By doing this, you’re achieving several things.
 First of all, you’re maximizing your fold equity and removing any chances of someone deciding they want to see the flop and decide what to do next.
 Secondly, you’re making things easier on yourself as there are no tough decisions to make if one of the other players jams on you.
 And, finally, when you do get called, you’ll get to realize your full equity by seeing all five cards.